 Want to learn more?
-Check out our mission video, sign up for our newsletter and stay connected.
+Sign up for our newsletter and stay connected.
 You can also donate food, funds and time to help us achieve our mission.
-Call (610) 873-6000 to speak to someone about getting involved or to request a tour.
+Call (610) 873-6000 to speak to someone about getting involved or requesting a tour.
 Thanks to you, we’re growing a healthier community.

 The Chester County Food Bank is the central hunger relief organization serving more than 120 food cupboards, meal sites and social service organizations throughout Chester County.
 We mobilize our community to ensure access to real, healthy food.